Education Tax Credit Information – American Opportunity Credit

 Accessing Your 1098-T Form Online

-Your 1098-T form is accessible here.
+Access your 1098-T form.
 Click "First Time Student” and follow instructions detailed instructions for setting up a PIN.
 Once you have your PIN, you may log in using your PIN, and other required information.
 If you have any difficulty setting up your PIN or logging in to the TCRS website, please contact TCRS toll free directly at (800) 223-0043.
 Please note that GRCC is not able to assist you with the set-up of your PIN, so you will need to contact TCRS if you have difficulty setting up your PIN or logging in to the TCRS website.

 For more information about tax credits or your 1098-T form, please visit the IRS website or view Publication 970 (Tax Benefits for Education).
 Also, see the American Opportunity web page for more specific information.